nzdavidv/pages/pages/ESXi-laptop-simpler.md

 Side note..
 I have tried setting up ISOs in Ubuntu and while it looks successful it's just nowhere near as reliable as good old rufus on Windows.
 The Ubuntu people may throw shade at will... (or David)

-## Boot the laptop machine from the USB drive
+## Boot the laptop from the USB drive
 Here is my booting my laptop from the USB drive and installing ESXi Note..
 I installed to the same drive that I booted from (you can do that..).
 I didn't take photos of all the screens because it's a logical installer with no real surprises.
+Taking photos of screens makes me die a little inside but I don't think there is any otherway when booting an installer.

 <kbd><img src= "https://raw.githubusercontent.com/nzdavidv/pages/refs/heads/main/images/esxi1.jpg" alt="esxi1" width="900px"></kbd>